 4. The Calf Press – All of the above leg exercises do train your calves to some extent, but they don’t target them in the way they really need.
 If you’re a beginner, you can do a calf press without any equipment at all.
 Simply stand with the front half of your foot on a step, ledge, or even floor, and raise your body by engaging your calves and pressing down with your toes.
 For more resistance, hold dumbbells or a barbell.
 To view this exercise, click here.

 5. The Hamstring Curl – While I’m not a big fan of weight machines, especially for leg exercises, the hamstring curl machine is actually pretty good.
 It allows you to target your hamstrings in a way that isn’t really possible in other exercises, and this can help you get ahead of the game.

 Ham curl machines require you to lie face down, sit with your legs locked in position, or stand.
 The seated ham curl machine tends to be the most common nowadays.
 To view this exercise, click here.

 Best Leg Workout

 Whatever you do, don’t neglect your legs!
-Remember, they’re your foundation and they’re a key factor in getting a fit, toned body!
+Remember, they’re your foundation and they’re a key factor in getting a toned butt and thighs.